Rutgers MBA Program offers Midwest native a chance for new career in the New York City area

 “As I expressed during my initial interview with Rutgers Business School, to my mind, it was almost as if I were attending UW-Madison but 10 miles outside of New York City.”

 He relocated to West Orange, a 12-minute drive from Rutgers Business School and plunged into an intense, first semester of accounting, supply chain, finance, and marketing classes.
 “It was a huge challenge.
 After you do something like that, your confidence skyrockets,” Parker said of the first semester.

 But he accomplished more than classwork.
 He served as captain of a team of Rutgers MBAs that won first place in the Tepper School of Business International Case competition.
 Working with the Office of Career Management, he did a series of mock interviews to refine his ability to talk about himself and answer questions.
 “They weren’t easy,” he said.

 He also attended company presentations, where he learned about opportunities like the one offered to him by Janssen.
 “I knew that the school’s reputation would mean that many great companies would be recruiting on campus,” he said.
 “I was proven right.”

 Parker said when he drives to campus from his apartment, there’s a stretch along the Garden State Parkway where he catches a glimpse of New York City.
-"The sight of New York City off in the distance is a cool little moment each morning on my way to class," he said.
-"It never gets old."
+"The sight of New York City off in the distance was a cool little moment each morning on my way to class," he said.
+"It never got old."
 The proximity to New York is just part of the Rutgers experience though.